 Before we discuss the application process, let’s look at a few frequently asked questions about HPME.

-Can I transfer into HPME after enrolling at Northwestern?
+Can I transfer to HPME after enrolling at Northwestern?

 No, HPME is open only to graduating high school seniors.
 You must apply to HPME at the same time that you apply to Northwestern.